puru-aws/siemens-assignement/ReadMe.md

 terraform apply -var-file="dev.tfvars"
 ```

+Step 3: Login to Ansible host with 'ansible' user using the ec2 key pair or EC2 session manager.

+Step 4: Create new ssh key pair for ansible connection.
+Use below commands:

+cd ~
+shh-keygen -t rsa
+cat .ssh/id_rsa.pub

+Copy this ssh key and update the siemens-ec2/init.sh

-Step 3: Deploy Siemens EC2 from terraform using below commands:
+Step 5: Deploy Siemens EC2 from terraform using below commands:

 ```
 cd siemens-ec2/